Pin itOceanfront holes and marsh crossings on the Cherry Grove peninsula, at a fraction of the expected price.

-The course has appeared on Golf Digest's and Golf Magazine's lists of top public courses, which is notable given the relatively modest profile of its designer.
-Tomlinson was not a name-brand architect in the mold of Fazio or Dye, but the work at Tidewater speaks for itself.
-The routing moves the player through three distinct environments: inland pine forest, tidal marsh, and elevated bluffs above the Waterway.
-Each transition feels natural rather than forced, and the variety of settings keeps the round from developing the visual monotony that can affect flatter Lowcountry courses.
+Tomlinson was not a name-brand architect, but the work speaks for itself.
+The course has appeared on Golf Digest and Golf Magazine top public lists, and the routing moves you through three distinct environments: inland pine forest, tidal marsh, and elevated bluffs above the Waterway.
+The transitions feel natural, and the variety of settings keeps the round from settling into the visual sameness that affects flatter Lowcountry courses.

-At 7,150 yards from the back tees with a slope of 140, Tidewater plays long and firm.
-The bermudagrass fairways run hard in summer, adding distance to tee shots and demanding adjusted approach calculations.
-Wind is a near-constant factor, given the exposed location on the peninsula.
-An ocean breeze that merely ripples a flag on an inland course can add or subtract a full club on Tidewater's waterside holes.
+From the back at 7,150 yards with a slope of 140, Tidewater plays long and firm.
+Bermuda fairways run hard in summer, adding distance to tee shots and demanding adjusted approach calculations.
+Wind is a near-constant factor on this exposed peninsula.
+An ocean breeze that ripples a flag inland can add or subtract a full club here.

-Green fees range from $97 to $192, which represents one of the better value propositions in the upper tier of Myrtle Beach golf.
-At peak season rates in the $150 to $192 range, Tidewater competes with courses that charge $50 to $100 more for a comparable experience.
+Green fees of $97 to $192 represent one of the better value propositions in the upper tier of Myrtle Beach golf.
+At peak rates of $150 to $192, you're competing with courses that charge $50 to $100 more for a comparable experience.
 In shoulder season, rates below $120 make this one of the more accessible ranked courses in the region.

 Myrtle Beach, South Carolina